Minishlink/physbook/doc/Setup.md

 Git is a distributed version control system.
 It allows to collaborate more easily.
 Download Git for [Windows](http://msysgit.github.io) or for [Mac](http://git-scm.com/download/mac).

-On Windows, if asked, add Git to the Windows Command Prompt.

-If asked, Git should "Checkout as-is, commit Unix style endings".
+On Windows, if asked, check "Use Git From the Windows Command Prompt" then "Checkout as-is, commit Unix style endings".

 You should have access to git on your console.